coalesceio/External-Data-Package/README.md

 * **FILE_LAST_MODIFIED** - Last modified timestamp of the staged data file the current row belongs to
 * **SCAN_TIME** - Start timestamp of operation for each record in the staged data file.
 Returned as TIMESTAMP_LTZ.

-### CopyInto Deployment
+### Gitseed Deployment

-#### CopyInto Deployment Parameters
+#### Gitseed Deployment Parameters

-The CopyInto node typeincludes an environment parameter that allows you to specify if you want to perform a full load or a reload based on the load type when you are performing a Copy-Into operation.
+The Gitseed node typeincludes an environment parameter that allows you to specify if you want to perform a full load or a reload based on the load type when you are performing a Copy-Into operation.

 The parameter name is `loadType` and the default value is ``.